cfrBernard/GitHub-Follower-Management/README.txt

-# GitHub Follower Management Script // version 1.2
+# GitHub Follower Management Script

 This Python script allows you to manage your GitHub subscriptions.
 It can automatically follow users who follow you back and unfollow those who do not.